xddq/schema2typebox/README.md

   output to "generated-types.ts" relative to the current working directory.
 For more see (TODO: link to documentation of cli usage here :])

+## DEV NOTES

+- See specification for JSON schema draft-06 [here](https://json-schema.org/specification-links.html#draft-6)
+- link to meta schema: http://json-schema.org/draft-06/schema

+### DEV USAGE

+- I would suggest we use github discussions whenever we have ideas/thoughts and use feature branch worklow (with reviews) whenever we want to put changes into this codebase.
+- I would suggest we generate tests whenever we add new features in order to decrease the mental overhead we have for reviewing or developing.
+- I created a skeleton package and prepared everything (more or less) so that we can focus on putting the "business logic" inside `./src/schema-to-typebox.ts`.
+- You can use ./src/generate-dummy-schema.ts to generate a dummy json schema based on the typebox type you specify.
+Simply run `yarn build && yarn gen-dummy` and you will end up having that schema as ./dummy-schema.json inside the root of the repo.

 ### The stuff below is left over from copying from using the template from

 [here](https://github.com/xddq/nodejs-typescript-modern-starter) and can be read through for understanding the basic setup.